 - Valuable and useful content

-Before you start writing your first post, make sure it’s content people actually want to see and hear about.
+Before you start writing a blog post, make sure it’s content that people actually want and are searching for.

 How do you do this?

 Your content does not have to be 100% original.
 It can be a new spin on things people already love.

 Spend 80% working on your headlines and 20% of your time writing your content.
 We do this, and it has served us very well.